Corionis/ELS/README.md

      * Empty Directory Finder
      * Done: Junk Remover
      * Renamer
-   * Done: Tools may be combined into jobs.
+   * Broken: Tools may be combined into jobs.
      * Creation of command line to execute jobs.
 Useful for Linux cron jobs or Windows Task Scheduler tasks.
    * External tools supported.